visgl/hubble.gl/modules/core/docs/encoder/jpeg-sequence-encoder.md

 A photo sequence encoder that inherits [TarEncoder]().
 Saves each frame as a photo contained in a `".tar"` archive.

+## FrameEncoderSettings

+In addition to the top level [FrameEncoderSettings](/docs/encoder), these settings are available under the `jpeg` namespace.

+* `quality` - See member note.
+Defaults to 0.8.

 ## Members

 * `extension` - `".jpeg"`